Skip to main content

 Avian influenza

 Avian influenza (AI) is caused by a virus that is common in wild bird populations, especially waterfowl and shorebirds.
 Avian influenza viruses are identified by two specific protein groups: Hemagglutinin or the “H” of which there are 16 and neuraminidase or “N” of which there are 9.
-Combinations of these 2 create a subtype of the virus (ex: H1N1, H5N2, etc).
+Combinations of these 2 create a subtype of the virus (ex: H1N1, H5N2, etc.).
 There are many different subtypes of AI and in general, most subtypes do not cause obvious signs of disease in wild birds.
-Waterfowl often carry avian influenza viruses naturally in their gastrointestinal tract, often without causing disease, but there have been rare strains that may also cause disease in some wild birds (including some species of waterfowl) or other animals.
+Waterfowl often carry avian influenza viruses naturally in their gastrointestinal tract, often without causing disease.
+Still, there have been rare strains that may also cause disease in some wild birds (including some species of waterfowl) or other animals.

-Avian influenza viruses can cause disease in domestic birds with the severity of the infection depending on the subtype and gene assortment of the virus that is involved.
+Avian influenza viruses can cause disease in domestic birds, with the severity of the infection depending on the subtype and gene assortment of the virus that is involved.
 The pathogenicity identification (low or highly pathogenic avian influenza) refers to how lethal the identified type and strain of the virus is to domestic poultry.

 TRANSMISSION

 Typically, avian influenza viruses are shed in the feces of wild birds that carry the virus and transmission between wild birds is believed to primarily occur through the ingestion of the virus.
 AI viruses typically increase in wild bird populations during the late summer and early fall pre-migration staging when previously un-exposed, juvenile birds begin to concentrate in areas with older ducks, many of which are carriers.
-When AI viruses cause disease, those birds often shed viruses from their respiratory tracts as well.
+When AI viruses cause disease, those birds also shed viruses from their respiratory tracts as well.

 CLINICAL SIGNS